Nicolaus Copernicus Monument, Warsaw

 The Nicolaus Copernicus Monument in Warsaw is one of the Polish capital's notable landmarks.
 It stands before the Staszic Palace, the seat of the Polish Academy of Sciences on Krakowskie Przedmieście.
-Designed by Bertel Thorvaldsen in 1822, it was completed in 1830.
-Thorvaldsen's original plaster model from 1822 and a smaller study from 1821 are both held by the Thorvaldsen Museum in Copenhagen.
+Designed by Bertel Thorvaldsen in 1822, the monument was completed in 1830.
+Thorvaldsen's original plaster model from 1822 and a smaller study from 1821 are held by the Thorvaldsen Museum in Copenhagen.

 Description

 The monument features a bronze statue of Renaissance astronomer Nicolaus Copernicus (Mikołaj Kopernik) holding a compass and armillary sphere.

 History

-The monument was designed by Bertel Thorvaldsen in 1822 and erected in 1828–30.
+The monument was designed by Bertel Thorvaldsen in 1822 and erected in 1828–1830.
 It was funded by public donations and by the scientist and philosopher Stanisław Staszic.
 The unveiling ceremony, presided over by Tadeusz Kościuszko's former comrade-in-arms, Julian Ursyn Niemcewicz.
 Polish clergy refused to attend the ceremonies as his book had been condemned by the Holy Office in 1616.
 The ban was lifted in 1758 during the pontificate of Pope Benedict XIV (see Index 1758).

 Staszic had originally planned to erect the statue in Toruń, Copernicus' hometown, upon hearing that Napoleon had expressed surprise during an 1807 visit to Toruń that there was no monument to Copernicus in the town.
 The fall of the Duchy of Warsaw (which had included Toruń) and the reoccupation of the region by Prussia had delayed the project and eventually forced Staszic to change the venue to Warsaw, which was in the Russian partition.

 The east face of the pedestal bears the inscription, "Nicolo Copernico Grata Patria" (Latin: "To Nicolaus Copernicus [from a] Grateful Nation"), and the west face—"Mikołajowi Kopernikowi Rodacy" (Polish: "To Mikołaj Kopernik [from his] compatriots").